-LaVall Jordan, who helped Butler to conference championships and NCAA Tournament appearances as both a player and an assistant coach, returns to his alma mater as the 24th head coach in men’s basketball program history.
-Butler Vice President and Director of Athletics Barry Collier made the announcement Monday, June 12.
+Jordan, who helped Butler to conference championships and NCAA Tournament appearances as both a player and an assistant coach, is the 24th head coach in men’s basketball program history.
+Butler Vice President and Director of Athletics Barry Collier made the announcement June 12, 2017.
+Then the program's head coach, it was Collier who originally recruited Jordan to Butler as a student-athlete.

 Jordan’s coaching career began on the Butler sidelines (2003-07), working as an assistant coach for three seasons (2004-07) and as the coordinator of basketball operations for one season (2003-04).